-Best Practices
+Best practices

-1. Branding and Customization
+1. Branding and customization

-- Series Branding: Available on all plans - customize fonts, colors, and masthead
+- Use Series Branding (available on all plans) to customize fonts, colors, and masthead.

 More information on branding →